ebi-gene-expression-group/scmap-cli/README.md

 scmap-index-cluster.R --input-object-file <input SingleCellExperiment in .rds format> \
      --cluster-col <column name where cell types are stored> \
      --train-id <Training dataset ID (optional)> \
+     --remove-mat <Should expression data be removed from the index? >\
      --output-object-file <output SingleCellExperiment in .rds format> \
      --output-plot-file <optional file name in .png format, for heatmap-style index visualisation>
 ```